Hyperelliptic classes are rigid and extremal in genus two: Preliminaries on and effective cycles

 $E$ is \emph{rigid} if any effective cycle with class $rE$ is supported on the support of $E$.

 $E$ is \emph{extremal} if, for any effective decomposition of $E$, all $E_s$ are proportional to $E$. \end{definition}

-When $d=1$, elements of the cone correspond to divisor classes, and the study of $\text{Eff}^1(\Moduli_{g,n})$ is fundamental in the theory of the birational geometry of these moduli spaces.
+When $d=1$, elements of the cone correspond to divisor classes, and the study of $\Eff^1(\Moduli_{g,n})$ is fundamental in the theory of the birational geometry of these moduli spaces.
 For example, $\Moduli_{0,n}$ is known to fail to be a Mori dream space for $n\geq 10$ (first for $n\geq 134$ in \cite{castravettevelev}, then for $n\geq 13$ in \cite{gonzalezkaru}, and the most recent bound in \cite{hkl2016}).
 For $n\geq 3$ in genus one, \cite{chencoskun2014} show that $\Moduli_{1,n}$ is not a Mori dream space; the same statement is true for $\Moduli_{2,n}$ by \cite{mullane2017}.
 In these and select other cases, the pseudo-effective cone of divisors has been shown to have infinitely many extremal cycles and thus is not rational polyhedral (\cite{chencoskun2015}).

 These results are possible due in large part to the following lemma, which plays an important role in Theorem \ref{thm-base}.
-Here a \emph{moving curve $\mathcal{C}$ in $D$} is a curve $\mathcal{C}$, the deformations of which cover a Zariski-dense subset of $D$.
+Here a \emph{moving curve $\mathcal{C}$ in $D$} is an irreducible effective curve $\mathcal{C}$, the deformations of which cover a Zariski-dense subset of $D$.

 \begin{lemma}[{{\cite[Lemma 4.1]{chencoskun2014}}}] Let $D$ be an irreducible effective divisor in a projective variety $X$, and suppose that $\mathcal{C}$ is a moving curve in $D$ satisfying $\DD \int_{X}[D]\cdot[\mathcal{C}] < 0$.
 Then $[D]$ is rigid and extremal. $\square$ \end{lemma}